wavefrontHQ/docs/pages/doc/integrations_tas_alerts.md

 ## TAS Gorouter VM Health

-[This alert measures ...]
+Measures the state of the processes running on the Gorouter VM.
+1 means the system is healthy, and 0 means the system is not healthy.

-The Tanzu Application Service Router being down prevents users from interacting with applications and services on the platform.
+The Tanzu Application Service Gorouter being down prevents users from interacting with applications and services on the platform.

 Troubleshooting Steps:
+1. Inspect the TAS: Router dashboard.
-Review detailed Tanzu Application Service Router metrics and logs for details on the cause of the error.
+2. Review detailed Gorouter metrics and logs for details on the cause of the error.

 ## TAS Locks Held by Auctioneer